Azure Pricing and Support

 - Plan and manage costs associated with subscriptions

 - Understand Microsoft’s Service Level Agreements

 - Understand Azure’s service lifecycle

 - Sellers or purchasers of cloud-based solutions and services

 - Individuals preparing for Microsoft’s Azure AZ-900 exam

 - Experience with Azure, while not required, will be helpful

 Microsoft offers four support plans that can provide you with technical support, developer, standard, professional direct, and premier.
 The developer plan is for trial and non-production environments and provides technical support during normal business hours.
 The response time from Microsoft for this plan is within eight hours.
-The standard plan provides 24/7 access to support engineers by phone or email for your production workloads.
+The Standard plan provides 24/7 access to support engineers by phone or email for your production workloads.
 And Microsoft's response time is within one hour.
-The professional direct plan also offers 24/7 technical support with a one-hour response time but also includes operational support, training, and proactive guidance from a pro direct delivery manager.
-The premier plan offers 24/7 technical support with a 15-minute response time and includes all the features of the professional direct plan but includes launch support for an additional fee as well as guidance by a designated technical account manager and on-demand training.
+The Professional Direct plan also offers 24/7 technical support with a one-hour response time but also includes operational support, training, and proactive guidance from a ProDirect delivery manager.
+The Premier plan offers 24/7 technical support with a 15-minute response time and includes all the features of the Professional Direct plan, but includes guidance by a designated technical account manager.